Slavon145/robot_control/README.md

 ## Project Structure

-There are 2 ways of invoking robot motion:
+There are 2 ways of invoking robot motion through the given set of scripts:

 1. User Interface - In this mode the robot is remotely controlled from the user's computer keyboard over TCP.
   Control keys: